 By Micaela Burrow, DCNF

-The Treasury Department did not immediately respond to The Daily Caller News Foundation’s request for comment.
+The Uxbridge Magistrates Court, and the People’s Democratic Party of Nigeria and CMPI did not respond to The Daily Caller News Foundation’s request for comment.

 For licensing opportunities of our original content, please contact [email protected].

 Please help us!
 If you are fed up with letting radical big tech execs, phony fact-checkers, tyrannical liberals and a lying mainstream media have unprecedented power over your news please consider making a donation to BPR to help us fight them.
 Now is the time.
 Truth has never been more critical!